 Forces an immediate migrant wave.
 Only works after migrants have arrived naturally.
-Equivalent to modtools/force -eventType migrants multicmd multicmd locate-ore IRON ; digv ; digcircle 16 names
+Equivalent to modtools/force -eventType migrants multicmd names

 Run multiple dfhack commands.
-The argument is split around the character ; and all parts are run sequentially as independent dfhack commands.
+The argument is split around the character; and all parts are run sequentially as independent dfhack commands.
 Useful for hotkeys.